ScottWorks/react-s3-busboy/README.md

 # Under the Hood

-In short BusBoy is a parser that expects multipart and or form-data, on the client side I used the FormData constructor to properly format the files being sent to the server such that BusBoy can parse what its recieving.
+In short, BusBoy is a parser that expects multipart and or form-data, on the client side I used the FormData constructor to properly format the files being sent.